kolinsturt/kolinsturt.github.io/_posts/2014-03-01-condition.md

 ## Condition Variables

+In the previous [article](https://kolinsturt.github.io/lessons/2014/02/01/mutex), you learned how to synchronize data.
+In this article you'll use those techniques to coordinate critical background work.

-A critical background task may need to wait until another process is completed in order to continue, such as waiting for authentication is complete.
+A critical background task may need to wait until another process is completed in order to continue, such as waiting for authentication to complete.
 This is often implemented by a run-loop that has a callback when the system meets a condition.
 One the system meets the condition, it proceeds to the next part of the code.
 The problem with this is that a thread is taking up CPU cycles performing a loop, called busy waiting.
 The CPU could be giving that time to threads that have actual work to do.

 #### Denial Of Service